Internship Program - Things to Consider

 International students participating in an internship, please click here for UHIP information.

 Ask your employer about earned holidays.
-Find out how many (if any) you are entitled to an if there are any restrictions regulating when you can take them.
-Also, find out about statutory holidays.
-Don't assume that the company will close on regular statutory holidays.
+Find out how many (if any) you are entitled to and if there are any restrictions regulating when you can take them.

 Credit may be given towards the licensing requirement for work during your internship, if your supervisor is a professional engineer.